Transfer Learning for Paediatric Sleep Apnoea Detection Using Physiology-Guided Acoustic Models: RESULTS AND DISCUSSION

-Incorporating delayed SpO\textsubscript{2} further reduces prediction error, with night-specific delays providing the largest gains.
-Among models without night-specific delays, freezing the encoder performs on par with, or better than, unfreezing, suggesting that retaining pretrained acoustic representations is advantageous when physiological alignment is limited.
-The best results are achieved by combining MTL with full fine-tuning and subject-specific delays (M–UF–SD), which yields the lowest MAE (2.81) and RMSE (3.86).
+Incorporating temporally delayed SpO\textsubscript{2} labels further reduced prediction error, with night-specific delays yielding the largest improvements.
+Among models that did not use night-specific delays, freezing the encoder performed comparably to, or slightly better than, full fine-tuning, suggesting that preserving pretrained acoustic representations is beneficial when physiological alignment is less precise.
+The overall best performance was achieved by combining MTL, full fine-tuning, and subject-specific delays (M--UF--SD), which produced the lowest MAE (2.81) and RMSE (3.86).

-From a clinical perspective these improvements are meaningful.
-Severe OSA (AHI $\geq$ 10) warrants further evaluation, and the patient may be advised to undergo additional diagnostic procedures at a hospital.
-For example, for patient ID 014 (scored AHI = 21), MTL with fine-tuning correctly identified the case as severe, whereas STL and non-fine-tuned models misclassified it as normal/mild.
-The M–UF–SD variant (multi-task learning with unfreezing encoder and night-specific delay) demonstrates particular promise in clinical relevance.
-It accurately identifies normal/mild patients (AHI: 0.4–4; Prediction: 0.11–1.8), reducing false positives, and provides close estimates for moderate cases (e.g., ID 013, scored AHI 5.3 vs predicted AHI 4.46).
-The small difference (MAE and RMSE) indicates the model's reliability in estimating OSA severity.
-While some moderate cases were underestimated (e.g., IDs 005 and 007), overall trends indicate that the model reliably captures OSA severity and could support triage decisions in paediatric screening.
+These reductions in AHI prediction error are clinically meaningful, as an AHI $\geq$ 10 typically indicates severe paediatric OSA requiring further diagnostic evaluation.
+For example, patient ID 014 (reference AHI = 21) was correctly identified as severe by the fine-tuned MTL models, whereas STL and non-adapted models misclassified this case as normal or mild.
+The M--UF--SD configuration also showed improved severity stratification in lower-AHI cases, producing predictions within the normal/mild range (0.11--1.8) for patients with reference AHI between 0.4 and 4, thereby reducing potential false positives.
+Moderate cases were generally estimated with smaller error (e.g., ID 013: reference AHI 5.3 vs. predicted 4.46), although some underestimation remained (e.g., IDs 005 and 007).
+Overall, the results indicate that physiology-informed transfer learning improves the reliability of AHI estimation and may support triage decisions in paediatric OSA screening.

-A key limitation of this study is the small size of the paediatric dataset (15 patients), which constrains statistical power and may limit generalisability across broader populations.
-Variability in age, BMI, and signal quality further amplifies this challenge.
-However, this limitation directly motivates our approach: by leveraging large adult datasets for pretraining and then carefully adapting to paediatric cases, we demonstrate how transfer learning and physiological alignment can mitigate the scarcity of labelled paediatric sleep data.
-This strategy provides a scalable path toward developing robust paediatric OSA models in data-constrained clinical settings.
+A key limitation of this study is the small paediatric sample size (15 patients), which limits statistical power and may affect generalisability.
+Variability in age, BMI, and recording quality further increases inter-subject variability.
+Nevertheless, this constraint reflects a common challenge in paediatric sleep research and directly motivates the proposed approach.
+By leveraging larger adult datasets for pretraining and incorporating physiological alignment during adaptation, the framework provides a practical strategy for mitigating data scarcity in paediatric OSA modelling.